We all know that music is a universal language. It connects us, inspires us, and often, it tells stories that words alone can’t express.

 10. Do Not Get Stuck Here

-Many people obsess so much about finding the perfect name for their music blog that they end up not taking any other steps toward getting their music blogging project off the ground.
+Many people obsess so much about finding the perfect name for their music blog that they do not take any other steps toward getting their music blogging off the ground.
 Don’t let that happen to you.
 Spend only an hour or two on this part and then move on to the next step.

 Examples of Music Blogs and Why Their Names Make Sense:

-- Drowned in Sound – This name works because it’s short and easy to recall, thanks to its use of alliteration.
+- Drowned in Sound – This name works because it’s short and easy to recall, thanks to its alliteration.

 - Hip Hop Wired – This music blog’s name is related to the concept of the blog, which is to share hip hop news.

 - Your EDM – This domain name is simple and specific to the music blog’s genre.
-It’s also extremely easy to remember.
+It’s also straightforward to remember.